endigma/tmodloader-docker/README.md

  * `serverconfig.txt`
  * a folder with all your mod files (`.tmod`) and the `enabled.json` file
  * a folder with all your maps
-All those files are described [in the tmodloader wiki](https://github.com/tModLoader/tModLoader/wiki/Starting-a-modded-server).
+ * if you want to download mods from the steam workshop, the `install.txt` file All those files are described [in the tmodloader wiki](https://github.com/tModLoader/tModLoader/wiki/Starting-a-modded-server).

 ### Build & run with docker-compose